The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/advanced-guide.md

 | Engagement             | 0.58      |
 | Displacement           | 0.76      |

-**Enquiries:** If you have more questions after reading the guide (or wish to contribute some information), feel free to ask in #rdm_questions on [The Balance server](https://discord.gg/thebalanceffxiv).
+**Inquiries:** If you have more questions after reading the guide (or wish to contribute some information), feel free to ask in #rdm_questions on [The Balance server](https://discord.gg/thebalanceffxiv).

 *Majority written and compiled by Argen Yin (Ramuh), with major contributions from Lana White (Leviathan) and general input/review from other members of the Balance’s RDM team.*